Sermons

 24 December 2019

 The shepherds returned, glorifying and praising God for all they had heard and seen, as it had been told them.
-What I found is special about Christmas is that everything God said would happen happened.
-The shepherds returned, glorifying and praising God for all they had heard and seen, as it had been told them….
-Read more
+What I found is special about Christmas is that everything… Read more

 Christmas Eve 2019– Christmas removing fear